wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 For example if the URL to your application is `https://acme.org/myapp` and the URL to Keycloak is `https://acme.org/auth`, then you can use the redirect-uri `/myapp` instead of `https://acme.org/myapp`.

-##### Admin URL configuration
+##### Admin URL configuration {#}

 Admin URL for a particular client can be configured in the Keycloak Administration Console.
-Itâ€™s used by the Keycloak server to send backend requests to the application for various tasks, like logout users or push revocation policies.
+It¡¯s used by the Keycloak server to send backend requests to the application for various tasks, like logout users or push revocation policies.

 For example the way backchannel logout works is: